microsoft/service-fabric-observer/SampleObserverPlugin/ReadMe.md

 1. Your observer implementation.
 2. The IFabricObserverStartup implementation.

-For 2., it's designed to be a trivial impl:
+For 2., it's designed to be a trivial - and required - impl:

 ``` C#
 using FabricObserver.Observers.Interfaces;